-In making a determination on whether site contamination is present or remaining on or below the surface of the site, the auditor must consider the definition of site contamination in the Environment Protection Act 1993.
+In making a determination on whether site contamination is present or remaining on or below the surface of the site, the auditor must consider the definition of site contamination in the Environment Protection Act 1993 (the EP Act).

 The specified land use(s), environmental values of water and elements of the environment considered by the auditor in making the determination must be clearly documented.

-Generic land use descriptions and elements of the environment are to be consistent with the land uses described in the EPA publication Guidelines for the site contamination audit system.
+Generic land-use descriptions and elements of the environment are to be consistent with the land uses described in the EP Act and the National Environment Protection (Assessment of site contamination) Measure 1999 (as amended in 2013) or ASC NEPM.
 Descriptions of groundwater environmental values are to be consistent with the environmental values described in the EPA publication Guidelines for the assessment and remediation of site contamination.

-An audit carried out solely for the purpose of determining the nature and extent of site contamination present or remaining on or below the surface of the site, must not condition requirements associated with the remaining audit purposes: the suitability of the site for a sensitive use or another use or range of uses, and what remediation is or remains necessary for a specified use or range of uses.
+An audit carried out solely for the purpose of determining the nature and extent of site contamination present or remaining on or below the surface of the site, must not condition requirements associated with the remaining audit purposes - the suitability of the site for a sensitive use or another use or range of uses, and what remediation is or remains necessary for a specified use or range of uses.

-MGR 3 Considerations in determining the suitability of a site for a sensitive use or another use or range of uses
+MGR3 Considerations in determining the suitability of a site for a sensitive use, another use or range of uses